 Adjustments to students' bills for tuition and general fees are processed in the Office of the Graduate Division of the School of Arts and Sciences.
 Students should contact their graduate group's Business Office for questions regarding stipend payments.
 All other financial business is resolved through the Office of Student Financial Services.

 A variety of University offices handle the following biographic and demographic records: change of address name changes Penn identification card.

 The following procedures should be followed in the event of an academic grievance.
-Academic grievances concern only matters pertaining to a student’s performance and progress in his or her academic program, such as coursework, grading, evaluations, teaching and research responsibilities, examinations, dissertation, and time-to-degree.
+Academic grievances concern only matters pertaining to students' performance and progress in their academic programs, such as coursework, grading, evaluations, teaching and research responsibilities, examinations, dissertation, and time-to-degree.